 The New York Public Library

-Everybody at the Serralves was just wonderful to
+Everybody at the Serralves was just wonderful to work with, especially -

 Cristina Grande, Pedro Rocha, Ana Cristina Vicente (curators)